wp-plugins/coolclock/trunk/readme.txt

 - Hide second hand;
 - Show digital time;
 - GMT Offset - use this if you want one or more clocks to show the time for other timezones;
-- Scale - Linear is our standard clock scale, the other two show a logarithmic time scale.
+- Scale - linear is our standard clock scale, the other two show a logarithmic time scale;
+- Align - left, center or right;
+- Subtext - optional text, centered below the clock.

 Then there are extra options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation:

-- Background image - Define the full URL or path to an image to serve as background
+- Background image - define the full URL or path to an image to serve as background;
-- Repeat image
+- Repeat image;
-- Background position - center, top, right, bottom or left of the wrapping div (define div size below)
+- Background position - center, top, right, bottom or left of the wrapping div (define div size below);
-- Width and height - define the size of the wrapping div that carries the background image
+- Width and height - define the size of the wrapping div that holds the background image;
+- Background color - define a color value in hex or rgb(a) format, or a css color name;
+- Border radius - optional rounded borders, higher is rounder;
-- Clock position relative to background - here you can position the clock relative to top or bottom and left or right border of the wrapping div (as defined above)
+- Clock position relative to background - here you can position the clock relative to top and left border of the wrapping div (as defined above) that holds the background image.

 = How can I create a custom skin? =